The best areas to live in London

 Earls Court is an area that’s bursting with life and things to do.
 The best part?
 It’s an affordable alternative to neighbouring central London areas.

-The area is a convenient location to rent privately in London as Earls Court Station offers easy access to anywhere in central London.
-If you want to stay close to home, then Kensington High Street is a 10 minute walk away for all of your shopping needs.
-Some of London’s best museums are also only a short walk away, including the Natural History Museum, Science Museum and the V&A.
+The area is convenient to rent privately in London as Earls Court Station offers easy access to anywhere in central London.
+If you want to stay close to home, then Kensington High Street is a 10-minute walk away from all your shopping needs.
+Some of London’s best museums are only a short walk away, including the Natural History Museum, Science Museum and the V&A.

 Fancy a break from all of the hustle and bustle of the city?
 Then head to Holland Park which has a peaceful Japanese garden and woodland area.
 You might even spot a peacock whilst out on your morning walk.